reborg/test-runner/readme.md

   -v, --var SYMBOL             Symbol indicating the fully qualified name of a specific test.
   -i, --include KEYWORD        Run only tests that have this metadata keyword.
   -e, --exclude KEYWORD        Exclude tests with this metadata keyword.
+  -a, --auto                   Watch tests and re-run on changes.
   -H, --test-help              Display this help message
 ```